 Project title: "Unified European Registry for Inherited Metabolic Disorders"

 Project completion date: 31.
 7. 2021

 Project Budget: EUR 663,563.71 in total, of which EUR 77,290.38 for VFN, 40% mandatory co-financing from the VFN's own resources

 Project guarantor (workplace): Department of Pediatrics and Inherited Metabolic Disorders

 Project U-IMD is supported by the call for "RARE DISEASES - SUPPORT FOR NEW REGISTRIES" of the European Union Health Action Program 2014-2020 (The Third EU Health Program 2014-2020).

 The goal of the project is creating a universal registry for hereditary metabolic disorders following the registries that have been created so far (E-IMD, E-HOD, E-NTD).
-The U-IMD will be an important tool for pan-European epidemiological and clinical studies of these diseases in close cooperation with the European Reference Network for Hereditary Metabolic Disorders (MetabERN).
+The U-IMD Registry will be an important tool for pan-European epidemiological and clinical studies of these diseases in close collaboration with the European Reference Network for Hereditary Metabolic Disorders (MetabERN).
 The VFN's specific role will be to disseminate information about the project (in the form of newly created project websites, printed professional leaflets, presentations at conferences, translations of information materials, creation of a lay version of the final report, etc.).